onnx/sklearn-onnx/_sources/pipeline.rst.txt

 The first example was a simplified pipeline coming from *scikit-learn*'s documentation:
 `Column Transformer with Mixed Types <https://scikit-learn.org/stable/auto_examples/compose/plot_column_transformer_mixed_types.html#sphx-glr-auto-examples-compose-plot-column-transformer-mixed-types-py>`_.
-The full story is available in a runnable example: :ref:`example-complex-pipeline` which also shows up some mistakes that a user could come accross when trying to convert a pipeline.
+The full story is available in a runnable example: :ref:`example-complex-pipeline` which also shows some mistakes that a user could come across when trying to convert a pipeline.

 Parameterize the conversion
 ===========================

-Most of the converter do not require specific options to convert a *scikit-learn* model.
-It always produces the same results.
+Most of the converters do not require specific options to convert a *scikit-learn* model and produce the same results.
 However, in some cases, the conversion cannot produce a model which returns the exact same results.
 The user may want to optimize the conversion by giving the converter additional